peter890331/new_autoshinyhunter_gui_version/README.md

      想要爬蟲的DC伺服器中Pokedex100的頻道ID，
      *The channel ID of the Pokedex100 in the DC server that you want to crawl,*

+       > There is usually a channel called 100communitcy, or a special channel on community days,
+       > however, only free-to-use channels are supported,
+       > i.e. channels where the button displays "Click for Coords" instead of "Click for Donor coord".

          在網頁版DC伺服器中Pokedex100的頻道的 F12 - Network - message?limit=50 - Request URl，
      *F12 - Network - message?limit=50 - Request URl, for Pokedex100's channel in the web version of the DC server,*

        > Log in to the web version of DC server, go to Pokedex100 and find the channel that you want to crawl,
-       > there is usually a channel called 100communitcy, or a special channel on community days,
        > click F12, then click F5 to refresh,
        > then on the right screen, click Network - message?limit=50 - Request URl in order,
        > that's the string of numbers in the Request URl, and paste it into the input box for "請輸入 channelid".

        <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/channelid%201.png" width="500px">